marcin-mazurek/today-i-learned/soft-skills/being-a-good-team-leader.md

 * Define a clear responsibilities in the team (eg. using the team responsibility matrix)
 * Define clear rules for collaboration between the client or business

+## Documentation
+* Have a decision tracker, where you track important technical and architectural decisions with justification.
+Example columns: date, decision, problem solved, trade-off, justification, considered alternatives, people involved.

 ## Conflicts
 * Prevent conflicts from happening in the first place by regular retrospectives and one-to-one meetings
 * Always be gentle!
 Avoid personal attacks.
 Make sure that what you're going to say will not hurt anybody